-As we entered the second year of the COVID-19 pandemic, mental health implications of coronavirus have evolved as a significant concern.
+As we enter the second year of the COVID-19 pandemic, mental health implications of coronavirus have evolved as a significant concern.

-Coronavirus outbreak has affected a significant number of people worldwide, putting a halt to everyday life as we knew it.
+The coronavirus outbreak has affected a significant number of people worldwide, halting everyday life as we knew it.

 Day-to-day life was already stressful before the pandemic.
 However, new challenges during COVID-19 have taken a heavy toll on mental health and overall well-being for many people.

 The pandemic has challenged us with severe lifestyle changes, interrupting our routines.
-In addition to everyday struggles, people are now worrying about getting sick, losing a job, going through financial hardship, and losing social connections.
+In addition to everyday struggles, people now worry about getting sick, losing their job, going through financial hardship, and losing social connections.

-The new social distancing rules, the necessity of wearing face masks, and lockdown are enormous challenges for most people.
+The new social distancing rules, the necessity of wearing face masks, and lockdowns are enormous challenges for most people.

-For many people, a fear of dying or losing loved ones is just overwhelming.
+For many people, the fear of dying or losing loved ones is just overwhelming.

-These challenges need to be addressed to prevent long-term psychological consequences of the greatest health crises in history.
+These challenges need to be addressed to prevent long-term psychological consequences from the greatest health crisis in history.

-Speaking about the mental health impact of COVID-19, mental health experts predict the increase in the following mental illnesses in the near future.
+Speaking about the mental health impact of COVID-19, mental health experts predict an increase in the following mental illnesses in the near future:

 Anxiety and Depression

-From remote working and virtual homeschooling to coping with sickness and death due to the virus, COVID-19 challenges have contributed to increased mental health concerns, triggering mental health conditions or aggravating the existing ones in millions of people worldwide.
+From remote working and virtual homeschooling to coping with sickness and death due to the virus, COVID-19 challenges have contributed to increased mental health concerns, triggering mental health conditions, or aggravating existing ones in millions of people worldwide.

-A rise in anxiety and depression symptoms is expected in situations of crisis like this one.
+A rise in anxiety and depression symptoms is expected in a crisis like this.
 When we feel threatened, the amygdala in our brain activates the cognitive-emotional-physiological reaction known as the “flight or fight” response to help us adapt to stress.

 Therefore, it is natural to experience anxiety in a crisis.
-However, excessive or continuing worry and fear can destabilize your resilience, harming your health and quality of life.
+However, excessive or continuous worry and fear can destabilize your resilience, harming your health and quality of life.